rithikasilva/go-lambda-calc/README.md

 ### Approach
 Execution uses normal order reduction.
 As the interpreter reduces, it prints each step on a separate line.
 Variable capture is also handled during α-conversion.
+Type `exit` to exit.
+Anything else is interpreted as an expression to be interpreted.

+### TODO
+- [ ] Allow setting custom terms that are interpreted as particular expressions during lexing.